 abrsmrep@sfr.fr

-The association was founded in 1985 by a small group of English people who met regularly in Carpentras to practice their French.
-Monthly outings were soon added to the weekly conversation meetings and we now offer a variety of activities and outings, announced in the monthly newsletter and on the website.
+A small group of English people who met regularly in Carpentras to practice French founded the association in 1985.
+Monthly outings were soon added to weekly conversations, and we now offer a variety of activities and outings, announced in the monthly newsletter and on the website.

 President: Marie-Jacqueline Ballagh franco.britsven@gmail.com